Whitewater, WI Real Estate

 Homes Sold

-The 1 homes sold in February was 1 less than in January.
-This represents a 50% decrease in sales from January.
-Compared to the same month last year, the number of homes sold decreased by 3, a -75% year-over-year decrease.
+The 9 homes sold in April was 8 more than in March.
+This represents a 800% increase in sales from March.
+Compared to the same month last year, the number of homes sold increased by 4, a 80% year-over-year increase.

 Homes sold is the total count of properties in the market area that have had a closed sale during the specified month as reported in the MLS systems operating within the market area.